vegaprotocol/vega/visor/visor-config.md

 ## *AssetsConfig*
-Allows you to define the name of the asset to be downloaded.
+Allows you to define the name of the file asset to be downloaded as well as the executable asset to be run by Visor.

 ### Fields